harmony-one/h/progress/rikako-hatoya.md

+2025-04-21 Mon: Started working on testing for portfolio-script.
+Checking of deposit rewards for Shadow.

 2025-04-20 Sun: Continued with debugging implementation of LP fee calculation.

 2025-04-19 Sat: Continuation of LP fee calculation.
 Currently working on debugging logic implementation.